RishwanthPerumandla/LexiBot/README.md

 * Works completely offline and model is preloaded during startup

 You can test the RAG-based Q&A flow using Swagger UI (`/docs`) or any REST client like Postman or cURL.
+✅ Clause Validation

+* /validate route compares document chunks against a YAML-defined clause library

+* Uses cosine similarity to find best matching clauses

+* Tags each clause as matched or missing with matched snippet (if any)

+✅ Document Summarization

+* /summarize/{doc_id} route supports extractive summarization

+* Splits long text into manageable segments, summarizes each with BART (facebook/bart-large-cnn)

+* Dynamically adjusts max_length and min_length based on input size to improve quality

+* Updates document with summary in MongoDB

 ## 📌 Core Modules & To-Dos